sigp/lighthouse/book/src/validator-manager.md

 ### Create Validators

-The `lighthouse validator-manager validators create` command accepts a mnemonic and produces a JSON file containing validator keystores that can be imported with the [Import Validators]() command.
+The `lighthouse validator-manager create` command accepts a mnemonic and produces a JSON file containing validator keystores that can be imported with the [Import Validators]() command.